mikerenfro/openhpc-beyond-the-install-guide/ohpc-btig-pearc24.markdown

 #### Jetstream2 instance

-- First disk (/dev/vda) exists to provide iPXE support, additional disks (/dev/vdb, ...) available for node-local storage
+- First disk (/dev/vda) exists to provide iPXE support, so don't break that
 - Some extra steps may be needed to enable storage and filesystem kernel modules

 :::